Krishna-Alani/S4HANATraining-Fiori-Elements/day4/unit4.md

-# Hands-on exercise for week 4 unit 4:<br/>Adapting the UI as a developer – advanced extensions
+# Hands-on exercise for day 4 unit 4:<br/>Adapting the UI as a developer – advanced extensions

 ## Previous exercise
-[Hands-on exercise for week 4 unit 3:
+[Hands-on exercise for day 4 unit 3:
 Adapting the UI as a developer – basic extensions](unit3.md)

 ## Video on openSAP.com platform